arunnattarayan/gulp-eslint-precommit/README.md

 # Gulp Eslint pre-commit
 linting is what keeps our code clean and good looking.
-I like to follow the [Google js code style](https://google.github.io/styleguide/javascriptguide.xml) when linting the js files.
+I like to follow the [Google js style guide](https://google.github.io/styleguide/javascriptguide.xml) when linting the js files.

 Most of the gulp plugins and examples I came across with were linting ALL of the js files.
 That is causing few problems: